giantswarm/docs/src/content/kubernetes/best-practices/index.md

 For production usage the cluster should have at least 5 nodes and a buffer of 2 nodes.

+#### Master nodes

+Master nodes matter much more than worker nodes in order to achieve better availability and performance.
+Several worker nodes can be replaced at the same time with no downtime but the failure of a master node could cause a major issue if it is your only master node.

+The master hosts the critical components like the API, scheduler, ETCD...
+The load of this components will directly depend on the amount of resources they are managing, API requests and events happening in the cluster.

+In order to have high availability we recommend:
+- Cluster with 50 nodes or 1000 pods should and single master should use m5.2xlarge instance types or higher.
+- Cluster with 100 nodes or 2000 pods should use m5.4xlarge or High Availability with m5.2xlarge instances.

 #### Worker node size

 When it comes to sizing your worker nodes, there should generally be a preference for more smaller nodes vs less bigger ones.